Anna Park (artist): Early life and education

-Anna Park was born in South Korea in 1996, and relocated to the United States with her family at a young age.
-Her family lived in California for a brief period before settling in Salt Lake City.
-Park is the offspring of a pharmacist mother, who incentivized her interest in the arts with after-school art classes.
+Anna Park was born in South Korea in 1996 and moved to the United States with her family at a young age.
+After a brief period in California, her family settled in Salt Lake City, Utah.
+Her mother, a pharmacist, supported her early artistic development by enrolling her in after-school art classes.
+Park’s experience adapting to a new cultural environment has informed recurring themes of identity, transition, and emotional intensity in her work.